BlueWhiteIllustrated - Nitt Clips: Tuesday Player Interviews

 Nitt Clips: Tuesday Player Interviews

-In addition to James Franklins's press conference Tuesday, Penn State allowed the media to meet with both wide receiver Jahan Dotson and defensive tackle Antonio Shelton.
+In addition to James Franklins's press conference Tuesday, Penn State allowed the media to meet with OL Will Fries, LB Jesse Luketa and CB Marquis Wilson.

 You can watch those video conferences below.